 - Blisters or cracks due to incorrect use of adhesive

-Typical materials used in the restoration of paintings
+Typical materials used in the restoration

 - Varnish, e.g. dammar varnish, a dammar resin dissolved in turpentine oil to protect painting